 How long is your sales cycle?
 Your sales cycle—also called a sales funnel—is how long it takes for you to make the average sale from beginning to end.
 Sales cycles are often monthly, quarterly, or yearly.
 Depending on the product you’re selling, your sales cycle may be unique.
 Steps in the sales cycle typically include:

 Tip: You can still project customer growth versus revenue even if your company is in its early phases.
 If you don’t have enough historical data to use for your sales forecast template, you can use data from a company similar to yours in the market.

-There are two basic forecasting methods you can use when sales forecasting.
+While there are many forecasting methods to choose from, we’ll concentrate on two straightforward approaches to provide a clear understanding of how sales forecasting can be implemented efficiently.
 The top-down method starts with the total size of the market and works down, while the bottom-up method starts with your business and expands out.

 Bottom-up method: With the bottom-up method, you’ll estimate the total units your company will sell in a sales cycle, then multiply that number by your average cost per unit.
 You can expand out by adding other variables, like the number of sales reps, department expenses, or website views.
 The bottom-up forecasting method uses company data to project more specific results.

 You’ll need to choose one method to fill in your sales forecast template, but you can also try both methods to compare results.